 Aside from a regional organization, finding small businesses and partnering with them can also help your drive’s marketing.
 Getting a business partner also widens your audience reach, informing more people of your donation drive and its purpose.

 To get as many donations to reach your goal, it’s best to collect items on multiple days.
 Choose significant and spacious locations to accommodate as many in-kind donations as they can, and it’s also better to have several places to allow your donors to choose the closest location to them.

 High-traffic areas are also good locations because your drive can catch the attention of any passerby interested in doing charities.

 Once you have finalized all the details of your drive, you need to get the word out by advertising.
 You can print flyers and posters or reach more audiences through social media.
 Utilizing social media also allows your followers to share the event on their pages, expanding the number of donors.

 Take Action During the Event

 On the days of your donation drive, you must assign each member roles for efficiency and time management.
 Assign one for sorting the in-kind donations and one for counting the donated items.
 Make sure that team member is on the same page as you strive to reach your donation goals.

 Create Your First Successful Donation Drive

 Online and in-person donation drives are excellent ways to donate, help, and give back to those who need them.
-Make the most out of every donation, and follow the steps presented to create your first ever successful charity donation drive.
+Make the most of every donation, and follow the steps presented to create your first-ever successful charity donation drive.